vgurianov/uml-sp/docs/tutorial.md

 <p><img src="UseCaseRealization.png" alt="" /></p> <br>

 ### 2.3.
 Development of an Analysis classes
+In modern science, description of a model is mathematical description.
+The UML2 SP provide alternative posible of model description.
+It is very much useful of whenever a mathematical model do not be exist.<br/>
+For description of model use an ontology.
+An ontology is a rigorous language like matematics language.
+In UML2 SP, an ontology is depicted as a class diagram.
+Application domain semantics is appointed of  "Concept" tagget value.
+In matematical text, it is "where" word.<br/>
+We draw an analogy with mathematics.
+The class diagram is similar a differencial equation, a communicative  diagram is similar a particular solution, and sequence diagram is similar a graph of function.
+We understend "similar" as "same role" to description of model.

 Go "SP Class diagram" tab.<br>
 Class diagram (build from realization):
 <p><img src="SP%20ClassDiagram.png" alt="" /></p> <br>